openwns/documentation/usersGuide/modules/dll/wifimac/experiment7.rst

 * the rtsctsThreshold: ``layer2.rtsctsThreshold``

-In this experiment, we will explore the complete configuration structure of the WiFiMAC, which allows the fine-tuning of mulitple parameters of the IEEE 802.11 protocol.
+In this experiment, we will explore the complete configuration structure of the WiFiMAC, which allows the fine-tuning of multiple parameters of the IEEE 802.11 protocol.
 As a goal of this experiment, the configuration from experiment 5 shall be changed so that 3x3 Multiple Input / Multiple Output (MIMO) transmissions between the APs